nais/handbook/docs/technical/doc-guidelines.md

 #### Which tags should I use?

+Tags should group multiple related pages together.
+Avoid using tags that only apply to a single page.
+This helps keeping the Tags-overview page cleaner.

 We typically always tag the diataxis-type the page classifies as with these mappings:

 | Form         | Tag           |
 |--------------|---------------|